wp-plugins/ewww-image-optimizer-cloud/readme.txt

 = Can I lower the compression setting for JPGs to save more space? =

-The lossy JPG optimization using JPEGmini will determine the ideal quality setting and save even more space.
+The lossy JPG optimization using TinyJPG and JPEGmini will determine the ideal quality setting and save even more space.
 You cannot manually set the quality with this plugin.

 = The bulk optimizer doesn't seem to be working, what can I do? =